 Learn how to play a classic vocal warm-up rising through the keys playing a major scale up to note 5 and returning to the root before rising by a semitone

-In this clip, you'll learn how to incorporate a tapping technique into your ukulele playing.
-If you want to get really good at playing the ukulele, it stands to reason that you'll need to practice.
-Happily, the Internet is awash in high-quality video lessons like this one from the folks at Ukulele Underground.
+In this clip, you'll learn how to string up a uke with a standard tie-style bridge.
+If you want to get really good at playing the ukulele, it stands to reason that your instrument will need strings on it.
+Happily, the Internet is awash in high-quality video lessons like this one from the folks at Hawaii Music Supply.
 For more information, including a step-by-step overview, watch this free video ukulele tutorial.